amreyes11/Final-Project-Grp-4/README.md

 	* Reporting: Compose a comprehensive report summarizing the data analysis and predictive modeling results.

+# Resources we will be using
+	* Tableu
+	* Jupyter notebook/ Python
+	* Mlenv for machine learning
+	* Time series evaluations

 # Questions our team plans to answer
+	* What effect, if any, did COVID make in hospital performance ratings in 2020?
+	* How does a county’s level of poverty affect a hospital procedure performance rating?